Dental anesthesia: Ocular complications

-Dental anaesthesia can present with many complications such as occlusal complications.
-There are many forms of dental anaesthesia that can cause these issues for example an Inferior Dental Block (IDB).
+Dental anesthesia can present with many complications such as occlusal complications.
+There are many forms of dental anesthesia that can cause these issues for example an Inferior Dental Block (IDB).
 Most commonly, ocular complications will present on the same side of the face where the injection was given.
 Symptoms include double vision followed by partial or full weakness in the eye muscle.
 Many pathophysiological processes have been discussed as a cause of these complications, including intra-arterial injection and autonomic dysregulation.
 Furthermore, following an incident, the patient should be reassured, and the eye should be covered with gauze to protect the eye until the corneal (blinking) reflex has returned.
 These symptoms usually resolve on their own but in the occurrence of persistence or deterioration, appropriate referral to an ophthalmologist should be made.

 Issues can also arise with use of nitrous oxide in patients who have had pneumatic retinopexy (alone or in conjunction with a vitrectomy), commonly used to treat retinal detachments.
 In these procedures, a gas is injected into the vitreous cavity as a tamponade and to promote re-adhesion of the detached retina.
 The gas bubble causes diffusion of nitrogen out of the bloodstream and into the bubble causing it to expand.
 Nitrous oxide is 34 times more soluble than nitrogen and will cause an extreme expansion, raising the intraocular pressure to dangerous levels.
 Such high intraocular pressures cause ischemia of the central retinal artery, leading to irreversible vision loss.